philtipping31/PP1-GuitarTuition/README.md

 ## Testing

+### General

 - I have tested this website using Chrome Dev Tools and viewing the page on different screen sizes to ensure that the website is responsive.

 - I deployed the page to github in the early stages to monitor any hidden issues that were not showing on the browser preview.

-__Nav Bar__
+### Nav Bar

-Does the Nav Bar dropdown work on mobile devices correctly and show all content.
+- Does the Nav Bar dropdown work on mobile devices correctly and show all content.
 Does the page the user is current on show as underlined.

-Does the Nav Bar toggle work smoothly when looking at the site from Tablet view and smaller?
+- Does the Nav Bar toggle work smoothly when looking at the site from Tablet view and smaller?

-Do all links take you to the correct page and does the 'Contact Us' button, take you to the 'Contact us' section on the Home page?
+- Do all links take you to the correct page and does the 'Contact Us' button, take you to the 'Contact us' section on the Home page?

-__Locations__
+### Locations

 - Does the grid view react responsively on all screen sizes.
 Ensuring the images and text are displayed nicely and visible.

-__Register your interest Form__
+### Register your interest Form

-Please fill out the form correctly except do not enter your First Name.
+- Please fill out the form correctly except do not enter your First Name.
 Try to Submit, and verify there is an error message.

-Please fill out the form correctly except do not enter your Last Name.
+- Please fill out the form correctly except do not enter your Last Name.
 Try to Submit, and verify there is an error message.

-Please fill out the form correctly except do not enter your email address, or enter an invalid email address.
+- Please fill out the form correctly except do not enter your email address, or enter an invalid email address.
 Try to Submit, and verify there is an error message.

-__Social Links__
+### Social Links

-Click on the Facebook, Twitter, Youtube and Instagram Icon in the footer and confirm it opens up the correct social page in a new tab.
+- Click on the Facebook, Twitter, Youtube and Instagram Icon in the footer and confirm it opens up the correct social page in a new tab.

 ### Validator Testing